 My research focuses broadly on understanding the evolution and ecological significance of plant function.
-To conduct my work, I usually have to integrate aspects of physiology, ecology, biogeography, and evolution and utilize diverse methods including plant gas-exchange, hydraulics, stable isotopes, functional anatomy, species niche and distribution modelling, and often in an evolutionary context.
+To conduct my work, I often integrate aspects of physiology, ecology, biogeography, and evolution and utilize diverse methods including plant gas-exchange, hydraulics, stable isotopes, functional anatomy, species niche and distribution modelling, and often in an evolutionary context.

 In short, the things I get most excited about tend to be related to: